Interview Question Samples to Assess Planning Skills

 Planning prowess is necessary for all jobs, but it is exceptionally important in positions such as manager, project planner and manager, administrative assistant, and quality management and control.

 You can use these sample interview questions in your own interviews.
-Find out more during the interview about your applicant's job skills.
+Find out more during the interview about your applicant's job skills in planning.

-You don't need to ask all of these questions, but if planning is part of the job for which you are hiring, pick several planning questions to ask each person that you interview.
+You don't need to ask all of these questions, but if planning is an important part of the job for which you are hiring, pick several planning questions to ask each person that you interview.
 Make sure that you ask the same planning skill questions of each person you interview so that you can compare and contrast their responses.

 Planning Job Interview Questions